r3wald/espurna-wiki/Hardware.md

 The unpopulated header in the Sonoff has all the required pins.
 My board has a 5 pins header in-line with the button.
 They are (from the button outwards) 3V3, RX, TX, GND and GPIO14.

 Last one is not necessary.
-Mind it's a **3V3 device**, if connected to 5V you will probably fry it.
 Button is connected to GPIO0 on the ESP8266 chip, so to enter flash mode you have to hold the button pressed while powering on the board, then you can release it again.

 ---